sgmq0/Project3-CUDA-Path-Tracer/README.md

 | ![](img/cover_image.png) | ![](img/cover_image.png) |

 ## Texture Mapping (Albedo + Normals)
+In a `.glb` file, each material stores the indices of its associated texture maps.
+For example, its albedo texture might be located at index 0, and its normal texture might be associated at index 1.
+Inside the `MyMaterial` struct, `colorTextureIdx` and `normalTextureIdx` keeps track of these indices.

+After iterating through each texture in order and loading it into our scene, we can access array of `MyTexture` objects using the indices stored in `MyMaterial`.
+Each `Triangle` is also assigned an ID corresponding to the `MyMaterial` it should have.

+In the shading step, the interpolated UVs are used to sample the correct texture map.

 | Texture Mapping      | Texture + Normal Mapping |
 | ------------- | ------------- |
 | ![](img/cover_image.png) | ![](img/cover_image.png) |